-For color consistency between screen and print, make sure every image is converted to sRGB.
-Check our how-to guides here on how to change your color profile, and the reasoning behind it.
+For color consistency between screen and print, make sure every image is in sRGB.
+Check our how-to guides here on how to change your color profile and the reasoning behind it.

 The low-res warning in our editor picks up on the DPI (dots per inch) of the image, and if it's lower than 150 DPI, a warning pops up.
 We recommend that files be sized to 300 DPI for the highest quality printing.